8e7an/dotvim/NOTES.md

 `<Ctrl+r>{register}` Paste from register to the command input.
 Eg. `<Ctrl+r>0` for last yanked item.

+`:execute "<command">` Execute the command in the string.

+`:execute "write"` Execute the write just as if you had typed `:write<cr>`.

+`:execute "normal! gg" Execute the normal command to move the cursor to the top of the document.

+`normal!` doesn't recognise "special characters" like `<cr>`.
+There are ways around this but it is best to use `execute` with `normal!`.

+More on `:execute` at: [More Operator-Pending Mappings / Learn Vimscript the Hard Way](https://learnvimscriptthehardway.stevelosh.com/chapters/16.html)

 ## Configuration

 `:map {commands} {commands}` Map the key `{letter}` to a string of Vi/Vim `{commands}`